-The Guntoor Circar, to which the English had become entitled upon the death of Bassalut Jung, in 1782, by virtue of the great detestation for the immorality of the Coorgs, who, he truly affirmed, systematically pursued a most extraordinary system of polygandria, by giving to several brothers one and the same woman to wife.
+The Guntoor Circar, to which the English had become entitled upon the death of Bassalut Jung, in 1782, by virtue of the great detestation for the immorality of the Coorgs, † Mohammed Toghlak.
+See page 75. ‡ Tippoo, in his celebrated production, the Sul-taun-u-Towareekh, or King of Histories, expresses who, he truly affirmed, systematically pursued a most extraordinary system of polygandria, by giving to several brothers one and the same woman to wife.